ideograph/ideograph_wysiwyg-build/README.txt

 * Break out profile into a base profile for our core components, and WYSIWYG-specific modules in another file.

-* Push in-profile activation of contrib modules like views into Features instead.

 * Featurize configurations
-    - Create Feature to import some nodes via node_export: http://drupal.org/project/node_export
+    - Create Feature to import default nodes via node_export: http://drupal.org/project/node_export
-    - News
-    - utility
-    - Roles/permissions

 MORE INFORMATION